Classic Chicken Parmesan Recipe

 Prep.
 Preheat oven to 400 degrees.
 Prepare a large baking dish with about two cups of marinara sauce.
 Spread to all sides of dish.

 Prepare the chicken.
 Using a cutting board, butterfly the chicken breasts, and then cut in half.
-You should have six equal sized portions.
+You should have six equal sized portions with even thickness.
+I also recommend using some paper towel to pat dry the chicken as much as possible.

 Coat the chicken.
 Take one piece of chicken at a time and dip in the flour, coating on both sides.
-Then dip in the eggs, shaking off excess, and finally, coat in the bread crumb/parm cheese mixture.
+Then dip chicken in the beaten eggs, shaking off excess, and finally, coat in the bread crumb and parmesan cheese mixture.
 Repeat for all the chicken, and set aside on a separate plate.

 Sauté chicken.
-In a cast iron skillet, add a tablespoon of avocado oil (or canola oil) over medium high heat.
+In a cast iron skillet (or any large skillet), add a tablespoon of avocado oil (or canola oil) over medium high heat.
 Add two pieces of chicken to the pan and cook for a minute or two on each side, or until the chicken is slightly golden brown.
-Remove chicken to the prepared baking dish.
+Remove browned chicken to the prepared baking dish.
 Repeat with the remaining chicken.

 Bake.
-Bake the chicken parmesan for about 15-20 minutes, or until cooked through.
+Bake the chicken parmesan for about 15-20 minutes, or until the internal temperature of the chicken is cooked through.
 A digital thermometer should read 165 degrees when inserted into the thickest part of the chicken.

-I normally cook until the chicken is at 160 degrees and plan for some carry-over cooking.
+I normally cook until the meat is at 160 degrees and plan for some carry-over cooking.

 What to Serve with Chicken Parmesan: